 Imagine that you sell footballs and some of them have an autograph of famous football players.
 This product will have the following list of options:

 You only have three autographed footballs -- two blue and a red one.
 You should only track the autographed inventory to prevent overselling.
 At the same time, you don't need to track the inventory of footballs without autographs.
-From here, you will get the following combination setup:
+From here, you will get the following variation setup:

-When Any is listed as the value within the "gift wrap" option, all created combinations are shown.
+When Any is listed as the value within the "gift wrap" option, all created variations are shown.
 Any should be chosen in all cases where the parameters are unknown or unnecessary.
 In our example, we are tracking number of footballs with an autograph.
 Thus, even though we need to know the football's color (remember, that we have particular number for each color), the "Gift wrap" option value is not necessary.

-Any parameter value usage allows a merchant to set only two combinations: (Signed - Red - Gift Wrap (Any) and Signed - Blue - Gift Wrap (Any)) instead of four (Signed - Red - Gift Wrap (Yes) and Signed - Blue - Gift Wrap (Yes), Signed - Red - Gift Wrap (No) and Signed - Blue - Gift Wrap (No))
+Any parameter value usage allows a merchant to set only two variations: (Signed - Red - Gift Wrap (Any) and Signed - Blue - Gift Wrap (Any)) instead of four (Signed - Red - Gift Wrap (Yes) and Signed - Blue - Gift Wrap (Yes), Signed - Red - Gift Wrap (No) and Signed - Blue - Gift Wrap (No))

 Here is a screenshot of an example product with different options selected: